TechplexEngineer/blog/content/posts/remarkable-line-simplification/index.md

 Link to sample of [raw.json](raw.json) and here is [tablet.json](tablet.json)

-By visual inspection it appears the RDP with epsalon of 10 achieves the desired goal of closely matching the tablet-generated set of points.
+By visual inspection it appears the RDP with epsilon of 10 achieves the desired goal of closely matching the tablet-generated set of points.